 Attendees receive a free e-book to keep for reference.

-- The on-demand version starts immediately and will start at the beginning.
+- The on-demand webinar starts immediately and will start at the beginning.

 - Webinar registration includes a complimentary subscription to the Excel University blog.

 Know someone who would enjoy this webinar?
 Please send them a link to this page!

 A mapping table helps you get from Point A to Point B. For example, you download data from an accounting system which includes account names and balances.
 You need to get these values into a report.
 When the labels between the data and report are different, a mapping table provides the translation needed so Excel can fully automate the process.